 A paperless approach can deliver measurable results that have a notable impact on manufacturing operations, product quality and the bottom line.

-In initial conversations for a MasterControl report titled “Metrics That Matter for Quality Manufacturing,” life sciences companies considering a move to digital production records told MasterControl they anticipate they will be able to achieve 30% efficiency gains, and as new data is collected, those anticipations are becoming reality.
+In initial conversations for a MasterControl report titled “Metrics That Matter for Quality Manufacturing,” life sciences companies considering a move to digitized production records said they anticipate being able to achieve 30% efficiency gains, and as new data is collected, those anticipations are becoming reality.
 To date, manufacturers that have fully digitized their production record processes have realized three measurable benefits.

 At every step of a manual production record process, tasks are slow, cumbersome and subject to human error.
-Records must be filled out on paper, by hand, as each step of manufacturing is completed.
+Records must be filled out on paper, by hand, as each step is completed.
 For companies relying on a manual, paper-based production record process, inaccurate or missing information can have real consequences in the ability to ship products, remain profitable and maintain audit-readiness.

-Ultimately, digitizing and automating paper-based production record processes frees workers from manual, time-consuming tasks to focus on more value-adding activities.
+Ultimately, digitizing and automating paper-based production record processes frees up workers from manual, time-consuming tasks to focus on more value-adding activities.

 David Butcher has covered business and technology trends in life sciences and industrial manufacturing for more than 15 years.
-Currently a marketing communications specialist at MasterControl, he previously served as editor of Thomas Publishing’s Industry Market Trends and as assistant editor for Technology Marketing Corp.’s Customer Interaction Solutions.
+Currently a content marketing specialist at MasterControl, he previously served as editor of Thomas Publishing’s Industry Market Trends and as assistant editor for Technology Marketing Corp.’s Customer Interaction Solutions.
 He holds a bachelor’s degree in journalism from the State University of New York, Purchase.